stuebersystems/gitbook-plugin-bootstrap-callout/README.md

 - `> #### warning::Title`
 - `> #### info::Title`

-If you leave out the type a default callout is used
+If you leave out the type a default callout is used.

 ```
 > #### Title